Dean: Sueann Ambron

 The MS degree affords the opportunity for specialization and depth of training within a particular field.
 The specialization and expertise developed within the MS program prepares the student for more specialized staff positions in industry, the nonprofit sector and government.

 The course requirements for the MS degree in each of the fields are divided into two components—common body of knowledge (CBK) and graduate core requirements.
-The common background requires business courses to develop general breadth and competence in the fields of business administration.
+The common body of knowledge requires business courses to develop general breadth and competence in the fields of business administration.
 These requirements differ among degree programs.
-Some common background requirements may be waived if evidence of equivalent undergraduate or graduate-level course work is shown and the course work is no more than 10 years old.
+Some common body of knowledge requirements may be waived if evidence of equivalent undergraduate or graduate-level coursework is shown and the course work is no more than 10 years old.
 An undergraduate degree in business administration earned from an AACSB or regionally accredited university will meet most of the CBK requirements.
 The graduate core requires at least 30 semester hours of graduate-level courses.
-BUSN courses lower than 6800may not be used as free electives in the MS programs.
+BUSN courses lower than 6800 may not be used as free electives in the MS programs.
 Contact a graduate staff advisor for any exceptions.

 No comprehensive exams are required.